grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 ## Passing feature toggles to Grafana

-The easisest way to configure feature toggles that are available across the entire Grafana stack is by specifying [environment variables](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#override-configuration-with-environment-variables) when starting your Grafana instance.
+The easisest way to configure feature toggles that are available across the entire Grafana stack is to specify the [environment variables](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#override-configuration-with-environment-variables) operational when starting your Grafana instance.

 ## Overriding frontend feature toggles in e2e tests